 Three extended verse cycles are written, "Elegies," "Free Verse for the Freedom of Speech," and "Minor Testament."
 These poems relate to his experiences in the army and his attitudes about military and political bureaucracy and censorship, war and killing, and the bonds between men under such extreme conditions.
-The "Minor Testament of the policy of ment," the strongest of the three works, is inspired by the writings of the fifteenth-century French poet, François Villon.
+The "Minor Testament," the strongest of the three works, is inspired by the writings of the fifteenth-century French poet, François Villon.
 Many of the poems from this work White will later utilize in the text for the 1947 sequence of photographs Amputations.